seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     without its three counts fails this item.
-98. **The three largest movers of `x` passing §3B's four filters, and the three coins of the list whose 24-hour change in `c` lies furthest from the median of `c`, carry a line in the appendix** — the move, and the event this run's hunt held for the coin or the one search run after it (§5 step 5, §12). **Where the hunt held nothing, the search is RUN: «nothing in the hunt» is the reason for the search, never its result** — the exchange list this run read is checked for the symbol first, at no cost, and a mover's search — list or book — asks what moved it in the last 24 hours and what is dated for it inside the holding window: a move INTO a dated event is the market pricing that event, and the event is a forward candidate (§4). **The search is one query in a named form, «<project> news <D Month YYYY>» on the UTC day of the freeze, and it carries no price, no percentage and no «why»** — `<project>` a list coin's CoinGecko id in `main.py` `TOKENS` with its hyphens read as spaces and a trailing `-<digit>` dropped, a book coin's the project its filter-3 lookup named (§3B). **Where that search holds nothing, the coin's own §6a lanes are opened rather than searched again:** every record of the last thirty days on each of its rows is read at its own address for what it announces and for a date ahead, and the read refreshes no lane.
+98. **The three largest movers of `x` passing §3B's four filters, and the three coins of the list whose 24-hour change in `c` lies furthest from the median of `c`, carry a line in the appendix** — the move, and the event this run's hunt held for the coin or the search pair run after it (§5 step 5, §12). **Where the hunt held nothing, the search is RUN: «nothing in the hunt» is the reason for the search, never its result** — the exchange list this run read is checked for the symbol first, at no cost, and a mover's search — list or book — asks what moved it in the last 24 hours and what is dated for it inside the holding window: a move INTO a dated event is the market pricing that event, and the event is a forward candidate (§4). **The search is two queries in one named form, «<project> <TICKER> crypto news <D Month YYYY>», one for each UTC day the twenty-four hours before the freeze touch — the freeze's own day and the day before it — and neither carries a price, a percentage or a «why»** — `<project>` a list coin's CoinGecko id in `main.py` `TOKENS` with its hyphens read as spaces and a trailing `-<digit>` dropped, a book coin's the project its filter-3 lookup named (§3B), and `<TICKER>` the base of the coin's row in the payload. **Where that pair holds nothing, the coin's own §6a lanes are opened rather than searched again:** every record of the last thirty days on each of its rows is read at its own address for what it announces and for a date ahead, and the read refreshes no lane.
 What it